chaikapirat/CardGame/README.md

 I built this mainly to practice working with Java GUI and some basic game logic.

+## What I Learned

+This project was an excellent opportunity to practice:

+- GUI development using Java Swing.
+- Implementing game logic in Java.
+- Writing clean, modular code.
+- Applying object-oriented principles.

+Through this project, I gained strong Java fundamentals and experience in designing a user-friendly GUI.

 ##  How the Game Works

 - 2 players take turns playing.